Shadow-Spinner/DLLinjector/README.md

     1. Open any program Let's say mspaint so open it
     2. injector.exe <PID> <MAL DLL>
     3. Or can get the PID easily and impliment it. [ .\injector.exe (Get-process | ?{$_.ProcessName -eq "mspaint"} |Select-Object -ExpandProperty Id) <MAL DLL> ]

+## ⚖️ Ethical Guidelines

+**By using this tool, you agree to the following:**

+1. You will not use this tool for malicious purposes.
+2. You are responsible for obtaining all necessary permissions before interacting with any process.
+3. The author is not responsible for any damage caused by the use of this software.

+## 📝 License

+Distributed under the MIT License.
+See LICENSE for more information.